GregUtas/robust-services-core/docs/RSC-Windows-Build-Options.md

   This is mandatory in order to catch Windows' structured exceptions.

-- C/C++ > Code Generation > Basic Runtime Checks: /RTC1 (debug builds)
+- C/C++ > Code Generation > Basic Runtime Checks: /RTC1

   This detects things like the use of uninitialized variables and out-of-bound array indices.

 - C/C++ > All Options > Support Just My Code Debugging: /JMC-